wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-5.&emsp;Undermining the ego’s thought system must be perceived as painful, even though this [it being painful to undermine the ego’s thought system] is anything but true.
+5. Undermining the ego’s thought system must be perceived as painful, even though this [it being painful to undermine the ego’s thought system] is anything but true.
 <sup>2</sup>Babies scream in rage if you take away a knife or scissors, although they [babies] may well harm themselves [babies’-selves] if you do not [take away a knife or scissors].
 <sup>3</sup>In this sense [that you scream in rage when something harmful is taken from you] you are still a baby.
 <sup>4</sup>You have no sense of real self-preservation, and are likely to decide that you need precisely what would hurt you most.